edwinb-ai/LeastSquaresSVM/docs/src/example1.md

 EditURL = "<unknown>/src/examples/example1.jl"
 ```

-# Example: Case study
+# Classification of the Wisconsin breast cancer dataset

-In this case study we will deal with the Wisconsin breat cancer dataset which can be
+In this case study we will deal with the Wisconsin breast cancer dataset which can be
 browsed freely on the [UCI website](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).

 In particular, this dataset contains *10 features* and 699 instances.
 In the work we